 In the twenty-first century, it's not a good idea to be naked in public in Los Angeles, at a beach, or anywhere else.
 The City of Angels has strict laws about running around outside without clothing.
 Anyone more than ten years old who is caught au naturel could be arrested or ticketed.
 Punishment for the offense could including a stiff fine and a court appearance.

 You can read the Los Angeles Nudity Law (County Ordinance 17.12.360) to find out all the various body parts that must be covered if you intend to "appear, bathe, sunbathe, walk, change clothes, disrobe or be on any beach."

-Where to Go for Clothing Optional Recreation Near Los Angeles
+Clothing Optional Recreation Near Los Angeles

-You may find all kinds of information online about nude beaches in the L.A. area.
-El Matador, Smuggler's Cove and Pirate's Cove are sometimes listed, along with Sacred Cove in Palos Verdes.
+You may find all kinds of information online about nude beaches in the Los Angeles area.
+They are all incorrect.
+El Matador, Smuggler's Cove, and Pirate's Cove are sometimes listed, along with Sacred Cove in Palos Verdes.